 Comments you can make

 The Government says we can't consider certain things when deciding a planning application.
-These are 'planning considerations' and include comments relating to:
+These are not 'planning considerations' and include comments relating to:

 - loss of property value

 - private matters between neighbours (e.g covenants, access rights or property damage)

 - effect on the 'amenities' of local residents e.g disturbance, loss of light or privacy